dpsspatial/Installation-Instructions/osm2pgrouting.md

 Below are instructions for installing osm2pgRouting and its dependencies on a Linux Debian machine.
+(Note this assumes PostGIS and pgRouting are already installed)

 #Install Dependencies